Industry structure and development

 Travails of Tamil Nadu

 Tamil Nadu produced below 10 lakh tonnes of sugar for 4 years in a row till SS 2020-21, a frenetic fall from the peak of 26 lakh tonnes in SS 2006-07.
 Successive years of drought stoically sucked the staying power of several private sector players.
 Egregious losses and consequent enervated finances mowed down most private sector mills to a moribund state, while the cooperative mills linger on with liberal Govt funding support.
-There was a welcome recovery from the low of 7 lakh tonnes in 2017- 18 in later years but yet its pace is below par.
+There was a

 The State has been fast losing on its competitive edge in terms of size, season duration and sugar recovery juxtaposed to other major sugar producing regions.
 Further, TN sugar mills are mandated to bear in full the transport cost for sugarcane, while in all the other States the statutory cane price is inclusive of transport cost.
 Still worse, TN Government has discontinued its partial subsidy support for this from SS 2020-21.
-With TN sugar mills already reeling under high cost pressures due to despicable sugar recovery and dismal capacity utilization, this add on burden is outright onerous and undeniably beyond their bearing.
+With TN sugar mills already reeling under high cost pressures due to despicable sugar recovery and dismal capacity utilization, this add on burden has become outright onerous and undeniably beyond their bearing.

 Status update